 The student has a right to protection against improper disclosure of their education records.
 See the MSU Access to Student Information Guidelines for information regarding confidentiality of student education records.
 (See also Section 6.)

-The student has a right to be protected from personal exploitation or and to receive recognition for scholarly assistance to faculty.
+The student has a right to be protected from personal exploitation, including, but not limited to, academic bullying or harassment, and to receive recognition for scholarly assistance to faculty.

 The student and the faculty share the responsibility for maintaining professional relationships based on mutual trust and civility.